What are CCI Edits/59 Modifier?

 - Search for the insurance you want to add the Apply CCI edits setting.
 Use the Edit link to open the Edit Insurance window.

-- In the Edit Insurance screen, check Apply CCI edits and select Save.
+- In the Edit Insurance screen, check Apply CCI Edits.

 Additional Information on CCI Edits/Modifier 59